 Step 1: Configure a data source that isolates issues reported outside the QA and dev teams using the following JQL query: “reporter not in (membersOf(dev-team)) AND reporter not in (membersOf(qa-team))“.
 Replace “dev-team” and “qa-team” with the user group names defined in your Jira instance for the development and QA teams, respectively.

 Step 2: Choose the ‘Number of Issues’ Metric

 Step 3: Opt for ‘Created by Week’ as the Display By Option

 Step 5: Set Display Mode to ‘Cumulative’ for Accumulated Weekly Data Representation (X-axis Item)

 Step 6: Activate the Target Section, Opt for ‘Fixed’ Target Type, and Configure Results Evaluation on a Weekly Basis (Aligned with X-axis Items)

-Step 5: Set target level value to whatever makes more sense for your data.
-In the sample configuration it is ‘8’.
+Step 7: Set the target level value to a value that aligns with your data.
+In the provided configuration example, it’s set to ‘8’.

-Recording: Please check the following recording with detailed configuration steps:
+Please review the provided recording demonstrating comprehensive configuration steps: